CDSoft/luax/README.md

 **[Bang]** (Bang Automates Ninja Generation)
 : is a [Ninja] build file generator scriptable in LuaX.
-It turns readable LuaX build scripts into fast, incremental Ninja build files, with built-in support for C/C++ compilation, cross-compilation, and common document processors.
+It turns readable LuaX build scripts into fast, incremental Ninja build files, with built-in support for Lua, C, C++ compilation, cross-compilation, and common document processors.

 **[Ypp]** (Yet a PreProcessor)